 I. Rent or revenue earned from agricultural land situated in India:

 Rent is the amount received to grant the right to use the land.
-The scope of the possible sources of income that can be derived from land is many.
+There are many possible sources of income that can be derived from land.
 An example would be fees received for renewal of grant of land on lease.

 However, the amount received on the sale of land is not covered under the definition of agricultural income.